mijkami/RPG-Dice-WordPress-Plugin/README.md

 - Use a working WordPress theme such as my simple [wordpress theme](https://github.com/mijkami/Another-Wordpress-Theme/),
 - Download the current project,
-- Paste the whole "/Another-RPG-Dice-Plugin/" folder into "mainFolder/wp-content/themes/",
+- Paste the whole "RPG-Dice-WordPress-Plugin" folder into "mainFolder/wp-content/themes/",
 - Log into your dashboard (going to http://yourwebsite/wp-admin/)
 - In the right sidebar : go to Extensions
 - Scroll down and activate "RPG Dice Roller - DG Edition",